 Christmas treats for kids don’t get much better than going to Lapland and meeting the real Father Christmas – do they?
 They don’t, but you do need to think about a few things to get the best out of it!
 So here are 20 top tips for visiting Lapland with kids!

 NB: We travelled to Lapland as guests of Santa’s Lapland.

 1. What’s the best age to take the kids to Lapland?

-The best age to take children to Lapland is when they’re as old as they can be without the magic having already disappeared.
+The best age for visiting Lapland with kids is when they’re as old as they can be without the magic having already disappeared.
 Most of the companies don’t recommend the trip for children under 4 and I can see why.
 The temperatures can drop (we experienced -32) and the kids need to be able to understand how to keep themselves warm.
-The huskys and reindeer rides can be lost on the younger ones too, and they are very much part of the overall experience.
+The huskies and reindeer rides can be lost on the younger ones too, and they are very much part of the overall experience.
 In my heart of hearts I’d say 6/7/8 are perfect ages.

 2. How long should we stay in Lapland?

 If your kids are adventurous though and you fancy skiing and other additional activities go for the 3 night stay or even longer.
 The families we met who did the Northern Lights tour in Lapland really enjoyed it.

 A day trip to Lapland is certainly cheaper, but you have to consider if it is worth it.
 The children are likely to be up at 3ish for an early morning flight, fly three and a half hours, spend the afternoon in Lapland, fly three and a half hours back and arrive home very late.
 I know my kids couldn’t really do that without probably being upset during the afternoon (key part of the day) and if there are any delays on your way out, you don’t have much slack in the schedule.
 How long to visit Lapland for is something to be considered really carefully and only you know your children’s limits.

 3. Which company should we pick to go to Lapland with?